National Legal and Policy Center: Senator Robert Menendez

 Senator Robert Menendez (D-NJ) was indicted in April 2015, along with Dr. Salomon Melgen, his largest campaign contributor, partly on the basis of information made public by NLPC through a front-page New York Times story on February 1, 2013.

 Melgen is a wealthy south Florida eye doctor and the charges related to Menendez’ attempts to derail a Medicare fraud investigation into Melgen’s practice and securing visas for three Melgen “girlfriends.”
 The indictment also alleged that Menendez pushed a port security deal in the Dominican Republic that would have provided a windfall for Melgen.
-The indictment alleges Melgen provided Menendez with private jet ride rides, Dominican vacations, and donations to his legal defense fund.
+The indictment alleges Melgen provided Menendez with private jet rides, Dominican vacations, and donations to his legal defense fund.
 Information on the port security deal was provided by NLPC to the Times.

 The Justice Department chose not to retry Menendez after his trial ended in a mistrial on November 16, 2017.
 On August 8, 2018, NLPC filed a Freedom of Information Act request for documents pertaining to the prosecution and the decision not to retry Menendez.
 Then-NLPC Chairman Ken Boehm suggested that Menendez was the beneficiary of political influence.